Sampling Transferable Graph Neural Networks with Limited Graph Information: Preliminary Background

 In other words, the space of signals that can be represented with a graph convolution shrinks with the rank of the graph shift.
-Rank preservation is thus an important consideration when sampling subgraphs for GNN training.
-We will focus on the more tractable problem of preserving the Laplacian trace, which can be seen as a continuous proxy of its rank.
+Rank preservation is hence an important consideration when sampling subgraphs for training GNNs.
+To avoid the combinatorial complexity of evaluating rank directly, we will use the trace as a surrogate measure.
+This choice is analogous to objectives used in A-optimal experimental design \cite{pukelsheim2006optimal} and in convex relaxations of rank constraints for positive semidefinite matrices \cite{recht2010guaranteed,fazel2002matrix}.